Battle of Anzio: Battle of Cisterna

 The main attack by the U.S. 3rd Division captured ground up to 3 mi deep on a seven-mile wide front, but failed to break through or capture Cisterna.
 On the right, ahead of the main assault, two Ranger battalions made a daring covert advance towards Cisterna.
 Due to faulty intelligence, when daylight arrived they were engaged and cut off.
-A brutal battle with elements of the Fallschirm-Panzer Division 'Hermann Göring' followed.
-Rangers began surrendering individually or in small groups prompting others, acting on their own authority, to shoot them.
+A brutal battle with elements of the Fallschirm-Panzer Division 'Hermann Göring' followed and Rangers began surrendering.
 Of the 767 men in the 1st and 3rd Ranger Battalions, six returned to the Allied lines and 761 were killed or captured.

-German counterattacks
+Axis counterattacks

 By early February, German forces in Fourteenth Army numbered some 100,000 troops organised into two Army Corps, the 1st Parachute Corps under Schlemm and the LXXVI Panzer Corps under Lieutenant General Traugott Herr.
 Allied forces by this time totalled 76,400 (including the recently arrived British 56th Infantry Division, under Major-General Gerald Templer, which arrived complete on February 16).

+First Counterattack

 After making exploratory probes on the Campoleone salient on the afternoon of February 3 the German forces launched a full counterattack at 23:00 in order to reduce the salient and "iron out" the front line.
 Von Mackensen had planned for the salient to be ground away rather than employing a rapid, focused thrust to cut it off.
 Some hours after the attack started the coherence of the front line had been completely shattered, and the fighting for the salient had given way to small unit actions, swaying back and forth through the gullies.
 In the morning of February 4 the situation was becoming more serious, with the 1st Battalion, Irish Guards (of 24th Guards Brigade), only having one cohesive rifle company left and on the opposite side of the salient, the 6th Battalion, Gordon Highlanders (of 2nd Brigade) was beginning to crumble and later lost three complete companies as prisoners.